m33k/cheatsheets/openstack/openstack-cli.md

 # Openstack CLI Cheatsheet
+## Openstack CLI is now the official way to manage openstack using the CLI.
+The old commands such as nova, glance, neutron, trove, etc. are now deprecated.

-## List services on your Openstack Cluster
+### List services on your Openstack Cluster
 - openstack service list